 Within its provisioning methodology, the Group uses two types of provisions: a) Specific; and b) Incurred but not reported ("IBNR") - i.e. collective provisions for earning loans.
 Specific provisions arise when the recovery of a specific loan or group of loans is significantly in doubt.
 The amount of the specific provision will reflect the financial position of the borrower and the net realisable value of any security held for the loan or group of loans.
-In practice, the specific provisions are maintained to cover loans which are impaired at the balance sheet date, and while not specifically identified, are known from experience to be present in any portfolio of loans.
+In practice, the specific provision is the difference between the present value of expected future cash flows for the impaired loan(s) and the carrying value.
+IBNR provisions are maintained to cover loans which are impaired at the balance sheet date, and while not specifically identified, are known from experience to be present in any portfolio of loans.
 IBNR impairment provisions can only be raised for incurred losses and are not allowed for losses that are expected to happen as a result of likely future events.
 IBNR provisions are determined by reference to previous loss experience in loan portfolios and to the credit environment at balance sheet date.
 Whilst provisioning is an ongoing process, all divisions formally review provision adequacy on a quarterly basis and determine the overall provision requirement.
 These provisions are, in turn, reviewed and approved on a quarterly basis at Group level.